JaceCear/SA-Trilogy-Animation-Exporter/README.md

 `gcc -O2 animExporter.c ArenaAlloc.c -o animExporter`

 # Troubleshooting
-If your region's ROM does not work, check `getAnimTableAddress` inside `animExporter.c` to set a different address.
+If your region's ROM does not work, check `getSpriteTables` inside `animExporter.c` to set a different address.
 Feel free to add a pull request with a patch case you find a new offset.